TenzinNsut/dermo-helper-app/README.md

 - Uses ImageNet normalization (mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225])
 - Outputs probabilities for benign/malignant classes
 - Has fallback logic if the model fails to load

-## Usage

-1. Launch the app
-2. Capture an image or select from the gallery
-3. The app will analyze the image and provide a classification:
-   - Low Risk (Benign)
-   - Medium Risk (Potentially Malignant)
-   - High Risk (Likely Malignant)
-4. Review the analysis and confidence score
-5. Share or save the results (in development)

 ## Important Notes